krateoplatformops-blueprints/gitlab-provider-kog/README.md

-# GitLab Provider KOG Helm Chart
+# GitLab Provider KOG Blueprint

 ***KOG***: (*Krateo Operator Generator*)

-This is a [Helm Chart](https://helm.sh/docs/topics/charts/) that deploys the Krateo GitLab Provider leveraging the [Krateo OASGen Provider](https://github.com/krateoplatformops/oasgen-provider) and using OpenAPI Specifications (OAS) of the GitLab API.
+This is a Blueprint that deploys the GitLab Provider KOG leveraging the [OASGen Provider](https://github.com/krateoplatformops/oasgen-provider) and using an OpenAPI Specifications (OAS) of the GitLab API.
 This provider allows you to manage GitLab resources such as repositories.

 ## Summary